lifeomic/react-native-sdk/UPGRADING.md

   _not_ render their children until the active account + project have been resolved.
 If there is no active account or project, the `InviteRequired` screen will be rendered in the place of children.

+- The `useActiveProject` hook now returns non-optional data.
+You can simplify any conditional logic around those returned values.